 If you want sweet potato fries with more ‘creamy’ center, go for 1/2″ fries.
 If you want more fried-to-potato ratio, then go with 1/4″ fries.

-3. Rinse to remove excess starch
+2. Rinse to remove excess starch

-Run them under water and swish it around.
+You do not need to soak them!
+Just run them under water and swish it around.
 Dump the water, and repeat one more time.

 Managing oil temperature

 Fry at 325-350 °F or on medium heat for 1-2 minutes until crisp.
 A deep fry thermometer would be perfect for this if you have one.
 Most of the cooking should have been completed already during the par-boiling, so at this stage, we’re really just trying to cook that outer batter layer and reheat the fries.